trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

    TRIBITS_ADD_EXAMPLE_DIRECTORIES(<dir1> <dir2> ...)

-This macro only needs to be called from the top most CMakeList.txt file for which all subdirectories are all "examples".
+This macro typically is called from the top-level `<packageDir>/CMakeLists.txt`_ file for which all subdirectories are all "examples" according to standard package layout.

-This macro can be called several times within a package and it will have the right effect.
+This macro can be called several times within a package as desired to break up example directories any way one would like.

-Currently, really all it does macro does is to call ``ADD_SUBDIRECTORY(<diri>)`` if ``${PACKAGE_NAME}_ENABLE_EXAMPLES`` or ``${PARENT_PACKAGE_NAME}_ENABLE_EXAMPLES`` are true.
-However, this macro may be extended in the futgure in order to modify behavior related to adding tests and examples in a uniform way..
+Currently, all it does macro does is to call ``ADD_SUBDIRECTORY(<diri>)`` if ``${PACKAGE_NAME}_ENABLE_EXAMPLES`` or ``${PARENT_PACKAGE_NAME}_ENABLE_EXAMPLES`` are true.
+However, this macro may be extended in the future in order to modify behavior related to adding tests and examples in a uniform way.

 TRIBITS_ADD_EXECUTABLE()
 ++++++++++++++++++++++++